Pyongyang Racer: Development and release

-Pyongyang Racer is one of few games developed in North Korea.
+Pyongyang Racer is one of the few games developed in North Korea.
 It was reported as the first aimed at an international audience.
-The game was developed by Nosotek, a German–North Korean information technology company founded in 2007 and based in Pyongyang.
+It was developed by Nosotek, a German–North Korean information technology company founded in 2007 and based in Pyongyang.
 One of the company's major operations was the development of mobile and Adobe Flash-based games on an outsourcing basis, several of which were released by the Berlin company Exozet in Germany.
 Games previously developed by Nosotek include The Big Lebowski Bowling, Men in Black: Alien Assault, and Bobby's Blocks.

 Pyongyang Racer was commissioned as an advergame by and for Koryo Tours, a British-run, Beijing-based travel agency that primarily organises tours to North Korea.
 The idea emerged when Nick Bonner, the manager of Koryo Tours, asked Nosotek's Volker Eloesser for a "fun, nonviolent and nonpolitical" game designed alongside North Korean youths.
 With support from the government of North Korea, the developer worked with students from the Kim Chaek University of Technology to create Pyongyang Racer in Adobe Flash.
-According to the game's website, it was "not intended to be a high-end technological wonder hit game of the 21st century, but more a fun race game (arcade style)".
+According to its website, it was "not intended to be a high-end technological wonder hit game of the 21st century, but more a fun race game (arcade style)".

-Koryo Tours released Pyongyang Racer via its website on 19 December 2012 at no cost and accessible worldwide.
-The game became popular among people interested in North Korea for its oddities, and the website had several outages in the days following the release.
+Koryo Tours released Pyongyang Racer via its website on 19 December 2012 at no cost.
+It became popular among people interested in North Korea for its oddities, and the website had several outages in the days following the release.

 Reception

-Pyongyang Racer was met with negative reviews: C. Custer of Tech in Asia criticised the "pretty awful" graphics as being "full of glitches and artefacts", also noting a repetitive scenery and low frame rate.
-Vices Nadja Sayej similarly lamented over the sparsely populated landscape, which she stated had "the visual dazzle of Saskatchewan or rural Ontario".
-Also citing the simple gameplay, summarised as "drive in a straight line for a long time", she called the game "profoundly uninteresting".
-Sayej concurred with Jason Torchinsky of Jalopnik, who perceived the game as "slow, wildly boring, empty, incredibly restricted, and at least a decade behind technologically".
-Custer described the gameplay as "terrible" for its lack of a challenge, slow speed, and poor vehicle handling.
+Pyongyang Racer was met with negative reviews.
+Charlie Custer of Tech in Asia criticised the "pretty awful" graphics as being "full of glitches and artefacts", also noting repetitive scenery and a low frame rate.
+Vices Nadja Sayej similarly lamented the sparsely populated landscape, which she said had "the visual dazzle of Saskatchewan or rural Ontario".
+Citing the simple gameplay, summarising it as driving "in a straight line for a long time", she called the game "profoundly uninteresting".
+Sayej concurred with Jason Torchinsky of Jalopnik, who described the game as "slow, wildly boring, empty, incredibly restricted, and at least a decade behind technologically".
+Custer described the gameplay as "terrible" for its lack of challenge, slow speed, and poor vehicle handling.
 He further regarded the music as "hard not to laugh at", while Torchinsky called it "stunningly annoying and constant".
-Both stated that the game unintentionally felt like a parody or a sarcastic commentary on real-life Pyongyang.
+Both stated that the game unintentionally felt like a parody or sarcastic commentary on real-life Pyongyang.